harvard-lts/mirador-eda-plugin/README.md

 - **HTML Rendering**: Full support for HTML tags including `ruby`, `ins`, `em`, `strong`, `br`, and more
 - **Textual Variants**: Display alternate readings and editorial choices
 - **EDA Icon**: Custom fern ornament icon in the sidebar
-- **Smart Manifest Handling**: Automatically detects Emily Dickinson content and only shows the transcription button when relevant
+- **Smart Manifest Handling**: Automatically detects Emily Dickinson content and only shows the transcription button when relevant while hiding the default Annotations button

 ## Requirements